Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 The UK is leading the way in renewables

-While we are still fossil fuel dependent in the UK, particularly as burning natural gas generates 42% of the UK’s electricity, we will remain Energy Price Captives.
+While we are still dependent on fossil fuels in the UK, particularly as burning natural gas generates 42% of the UK’s electricity, we will remain Energy Price Captives.
 We wrote about the phenomenon in May 2023 about how, ever since the Energy Price Crisis, as a nation, we have become obsessed every three months with Ofgem’s update on the Energy Price Cap.
 But, and yes, that’s another one, it doesn’t have to be that way, as renewables offer a natural solution for the nation and individual households.

 This month, the UK government announced that it was the first major economy to halve its emissions – having cut them by 50% between 1990 and 2022 while also growing its economy by 79%.
 This compares to a 23% reduction in France and no change in the USA between 1990 and 2021.